-32. DENIED.
-Defendants lack sufficient information to admit or deny the allegations in Paragraph 32, and, therefore, deny them.
+- 32. DENIED.
+Defendants lack sufficient information to admit or deny the allegations in Paragraph 32, and, therefore, deny them. - 33.
+DENIED in part and ADMITTED in part.
+Defendants deny that ICE contracts with Contra Costa County; the U.S. Marshalls' Service contracts with

-33. ADMITTED.